groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-02-21-improved-performance-of-loading-and-saving-exif-metadata-in-groupdocs.metadata-for-.net-18.2/index.md

 url: /2018/02/21/improved-performance-of-loading-and-saving-exif-metadata-in-groupdocs.metadata-for-.net-18.2/
 author: 'Ali Ahmed'
 summary: ''
-tags: ['document-metadata', 'GroupDocs.Metadata Releases']
+tags: ['document-metadata', 'GroupDocs.Metadata Releases', 'GroupDocs.Metadata', 'GroupDocs.Metadata for .NET']
-categories: ['GroupDocs.Metadata', 'GroupDocs.Metadata for .NET', 'GroupDocs.Metadata Product Family']
+categories: ['GroupDocs.Metadata Product Family']
 ---

 ![GroupDocs.Metadata for .NET](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/06/groupdocs-metadata-net.png "GroupDocs-Metadata-theme-100x100")GroupDocs team is proudly announcing three **enhancements** and six **new** **features** in this monthly release of [GroupDocs.Metadata for .NET](https://products.groupdocs.com/metadata/net)**  18.2**.
 Using the latest release, you can now load and save EXIF metadata for JPEG and TIFF formats with a better speed.
 You can also validate input metadata before saving, read additional properties from ID3v2, update ID3v1/ID3v2 tag using properties, and read/update/remove image cover tag in MP3 file format.
 Furthermore, you can read image cover and version of EPUB file format as well.
 We recommend you to [download](https://downloads.groupdocs.com/metadata/net/new-releases/groupdocs.metadata-for-.net-18.2/) and use the latest version of the API.